Reproduction vs Authentic Antiques: Complete Guide to Authentication

 Glass Authentication

-Authentic antique glass carries physical evidence of pre-industrial production methods that modern glass does not.
+Authentic antique glass carries physical evidence of pre-industrial production methods that modern glass does not replicate.

 Pontil Marks